nosolutions/puppet-tsm/README.md

 puppet-tsm
 ==========

-Install and manage TSM (Tivoli Storage Manager) with puppet
+Install and manage TSM (Tivoli Storage Manager) with puppet.

+This is currently work in progress!